splunk/splunk-operator/docs/AppFramework.md

 ## Description of App Framework Specification fields
-App Framework configuration is supported on the following Custom Resources: Standalone, ClusterMaster, SearchHeadCluster, MonitoringConsole and LicenseMaster.
-Configuring the App framework involves the following steps:
+The App Framework configuration is supported on the following Custom Resources: Standalone, ClusterMaster, SearchHeadCluster, MonitoringConsole and LicenseMaster.
+Configuring the App framework requires:

-* Remote Source of Apps: Define the remote location including the bucket(s) and path for each bucket
+* Remote Source of Apps: Define the remote storage location, including any unique folders and the path to each folder.
-* Destination of Apps: Define where the Apps need to be installed (in other words, which Custom resources need to be configured)
+* Destination of Apps: Define which Custom Resources need to be configured.
-* Scope of Apps: Define if the Apps need to be installed locally (such as Standalone, Monitoring Console and License Manager) or cluster-wide (such as Indexer cluster, Search Head Cluster)
+* Scope of Apps: Define if the apps need to be installed and run locally (such as Standalone, Monitoring Console and License Manager,) or cluster-wide (such as Indexer Cluster, and Search Head Cluster.)

-Here is a typical App framework configuration in a Custom resource definition:
+Here is a typical App framework configuration in a Custom Resource definition:

 ```yaml
               appRepo: